 In August 2011, a more significant debt-ceiling crisis occurred.
 Standard & Poor's downgraded the U.S. government's credit rating for the first time in history, causing stock prices to fall significantly.
 The Dow dropped 635 points the day after the downgrade, and the S&P 500 dropped 6.7 per cent.
 Over the following months, the markets continued to decline.
-By the first week of October, the Dow had dropped over four per cent, and the S&P 500 had fallen nearly nine per cent since the downgrade.
-However, the market soon began to rebound and the returns over the next 12 months were substantial, with the Dow and the S&P 500 increasing close to 30 per cent by the beginning of the following October.
-Overall, the stock market has responded to debt-ceiling crises with uncertainty and volatility in the short-term.
-However, the long-term effects seem minimal and the market has often guickly recovered.
+The period around the debt-ceiling crisis saw the Dow fall four per cent, and the S&P 500 falling nine per cent.
+However, the market soon rebounded.
+Overall, the stock market has responded to debt-ceiling crises with uncertainty and volatility in the short term.
+However, the long-term effects seem minimal, and the market has often quickly recovered.
 At the end of 2011, the S&P 500 total return was 2.11 per cent, and the Nasdaq 100 was 3.61 per cent.